brandonleedev404/northstar-devops-interview/challenges/sealed-container.md

 ## Scope

 Work in `Dockerfile, .dockerignore`.
-Build on your work from Stages 1–1; retain earlier fixes and regression tests.
-Add validation for this stage and record results in `SOLUTION.md`.
+Complete this challenge if it is the one specified in your invitation email.
+Other challenges are not prerequisites; address existing defects only when needed for the acceptance criteria below.
+Add validation and record results in `SOLUTION.md`.
 The checkpoint contains starter material, not completed solutions.

 ## Acceptance criteria